 Every engineer on this directory is independently checked before listing โ not after something goes wrong.
 Insurance confirmed.
 Local coverage confirmed.
 Many offer work guarantees โ check their profile before you call.

-A leak behind a wall in a Hackney conversion and a supply pipe leaking under a Dulwich garden both need the same thing โ an engineer who finds the source precisely before anything is opened up.
+A pinhole lead-pipe leak behind a Victorian plaster wall in a Hackney conversion, a supply pipe leak under a Dulwich garden, a heating system pressure drop in a Hampstead mansion block, and a slab leak under underfloor heating in a Canary Wharf flat all need the same thing โ an engineer who finds the source precisely before anything is opened up.
 Find your borough.
 Call now.

 Find a Verified Leak Detection Engineer in Your Borough โ Call Now โ